ian727/congo-airfields/airports/nsangifzaf/nsangi.md

 Despite extensive analysis of satellite imagery, no trace of a former runway has been found.
 The given coordinates (-5.600000°, 15.316670°) are likely incorrect, as they do not correspond to any visible airstrip or cleared area.

 However, at -5.604005°, 15.313070°, just east of the factory ruins, there is a long, flat section of terrain that appears to be the only suitable location for a runway in the area.
+This section of terrain alings with a heading of 120 degrees - corresponding to the runway designation 12/30 found in the 2015 UN DR Congo Aerodromes and Helipads Directory.
 While it remains purely speculative, this location could have once served as the Nsangi airstrip.

 <div class="image-left">
     <figure>